 |Map of Mesopotamia around 1800 BC|

 If the king died, the priests feared chaos would break out on earth.
 There must always be a king.
 Kingship descended from heaven and must be preserved at all costs.
 So, the contingency plan was set in motion.
 In the past the priests had attempted to alter destiny to preserve their kings.
-They would ritually strip the king of his kingship, send him into hiding, crown a new king chosen from the commoners, wait until the heavenly sign had passed and then kill the substitute king, fulfilling the prophecy but keeping the real king, who was subsequently re-crowned, alive.
+They would ritually strip the king of his kingship, send him into hiding, crown a new king chosen from the commoners, wait until the heavenly sign had passed and then kill the substitute king.
+This would fulfill the prophecy but keep the real king, who was subsequently re-crowned, alive.

 |A Mesopotamian King|

 The days passed and Enlil-Bani’s fate approached, until a very prosaic event provided an extraordinary rescue.
 The king (a man known to us as Erra-Imitti, who was then in hiding) apparently and improbably choked to death while eating (according to the tale it was a bowl of porridge, which would be quite difficult to choke on).
 The ruling classes were in a quandary but the gardener seized the moment and refused to step down from the kingship.
 He had been crowned and he presumably argued that the events had been ordained by the gods.
 The prophecy had been fulfilled and the king was dead.
 Long live the king.